 You should also have great communication skills and an ability to explain the benefits of CBD in a way that assuages public fears and stigma surround cannabis and cannabis products.
 The greater your knowledge of CBD and cannabis in general, the better off you will be.

 Great sales and marketing skills are a plus, too.
-You’ll need to be able to market your products effectively so they stand out in a saturated market.
+You will need to be able to market your products effectively so they stand out in a saturated market.

 Understand the Costs